Kirill Finkelshteyn

 "Vladimir, in whom the whole world is concerned the known unknown!"

 The first phase of her life traced in her Journal, many pages in which indicate that she was a drunkard, gambler and a profane roué, depicts her as a school girl.
-Her mother had placed her in a government school for girls in Kiev, Russia, where the Taletsky family home was situated, and between the ages of 15 and 16 years she was to graduate.
-Somewhere around this period her mother, who had been well-to-do before, suddenly acquired considerable more wealth.
+Her mother had placed her in a government school for girls in Kiev, Russia, where the Taletsky family home was situated, and between the ages of 15 and 16 years, she was to graduate.
+Somewhere around this period her mother, who had been well-to-do before, suddenly acquired considerably more wealth.
 The figure mentioned in the diary is 250,000 rubles (about $123,000 at the end of 19th century).

 Nicolai, the only given name by up with her, on which De Raylan is known to have been called, no feminine name appearing in any of her papers, discovered the existence of this sum and became suspicious concerning it.
 In some way not made clear in her diary she found that it had been settled on her mother as trustee by some member of the nobility, to be conserved in the interest of Nicolai.
 This discovery made the young girl curious as to the reasons for the settlement, and caused her to wish for her father, as expressed among her writings, to find from him what mystery surrounded her origin.
 Her mother she says would not tell her.
 Nicolai writes of various interviews with her mother in which the latter refused to give information, and of various attempts to make her parent speak on the subject.
 Finally was born in her a desire to get for herself the substance of the trust fund to control it and spend it as she liked.